There’s a popular story that often circulates in motivational circles:

 How to Break the Jar

 - Identify limiting patterns.
-Where are you playing small?
-What areas of your life feel stuck?
-Where do you consistently hold back?
+Where do you feel stuck?

-- Surround yourself with "lid-breakers."
-Seek out people who challenge their limits—and yours.
-Environment matters.
+- Find lid-breakers.
+Surround yourself with people who challenge limits.

 - Reflect often.
-Growth isn't just about action, but awareness.
-Keep asking, Where am I operating under an old ceiling that no longer exists?
+Ask: Am I living under a ceiling that no longer exists?

 You Are Not a Flea

+You have self-awareness, choice, and the ability to rewrite your story.
 The jar may be gone.
-The lid may have been lifted years ago.
-The only thing keeping you jumping low... might be a belief that it’s still there—unless you choose to challenge it.
+The lid may have lifted years ago.
+The only thing keeping you jumping low... might be the belief that it’s still there.

 Your potential isn’t capped by your past.